 See current rates and get a personalized quote in minutes.
 No credit check required.

-A lot of California buyers focus on the house price and miss the leverage point: the loan amount.
+A lot of California buyers focus on house price and miss the key point: the loan amount.

-If you are close to the county limit, a little more down could help you:
+If you're close to the county limit, a little more down could help you:

 - Avoid stricter jumbo underwriting